 The story told at trial is one all too common in technology business circles – a larger company appropriating the inventions of individuals or smaller companies, hoping they will not fight back.
 Syntrix provided Illumina with a patent application it filed for the ultimately infringed technology during the course of evaluating a potential business relationship, all under the protection of a non-disclosure agreement.
 After not licensing Syntrix’s technology, Illumina filed its own patent application that closely resembled Syntrix’s previsouly filed patent.
 Illumina even sought to invalidate Syntrix’s previously-filed patent at the United States Patent & Trademark Office.
 A licensing arrangement could never be reached between Syntrix and Illumina.
-Syntrix decided litigation was the best course, and hired NPR.
+Syntrix decided litigation was the best course, and hired NP.

 NP was very careful to not let the jury get bogged down in the technology itself, and kept the jury focused on the client’s compelling story.
 The NP team’s skilled pre-trial and trial advocacy efforts ensured that justice was served for its client.